RuABraun/RuABraun.github.io/_posts/2021-04-12-Why-Im-Changing-My-Mind-On-E2E-ASR.markdown

 I feel like some people have spent so much time thinking about how to model phones that they've forgotten that we don't actually care about phones at all.
 It could be an interesting question for linguists to study, what phones do people use etc., but if your task is speech recognition classifying which sound was created should only be a means to an end.

 Of course, it's not very satisfying to just cross your fingers and train a NN to do ASR.
 It would be nice to somehow give the model a good prior.
-But with wav2vec2, I feel a good solution has been found.
-And so I don't plan on investing more time on traditional ASR!
+But with wav2vec2 I feel a good solution has been found as the performance is very good!
+This combined with the above perspective has changed my mind on E2E-ASR: I believe it is the way forward.